ArduPilot/ardupilot_wiki/plane/source/docs/records.rst

 ArduPlane Records
 =================

 Faster, higher, longer.
-These are the publically-disclosed records for ArduPlane flight.
+These are the publicly-disclosed records for ArduPlane flight.

 If you believe you have beaten one of these records, please create a Pull Request updating this document.
 Please consider the legality of your